While on Southsea beach at sunset

-With jokes that fell on sands of stone.
+With jokes that fell on sand and stone.

 “A friend has passed too soon” I spoke.